hotmeshio/samples-javascript/README.md

 ```

 ## Run/Test
-Test from any HTTP client (or browser).
+Once built, test from any HTTP client (or browser).

 ```
 http://localhost:3000/?first=John
 ```

 >Send different values for `first` to seed entries in the Redis database.
-Each call will seed a new entry which will disappear after 3 minutes, showing how to use Redis as an operation data cache.
+Each call will seed a new entry which will disappear after 3 minutes, showing how to use Redis as an operational data cache.
+The example also demonstrates how to include custom, searchable data, accessible via the FT.SEARCH command.